 I look to the details of life and the world.
 They are what drive me as an artist.
 My mind is one that is easily distracted.
-My eyes are constantly wandering, fixating on the most insignificant minuet things.
+My eyes are constantly wandering, fixating on the most insignificant things.
 Things that would generally pose no question to anyone, let alone make them stop to acknowledge it.
 I've found that there is so much to appreciate in the most ordinary situations.
 Photographing them is very much a way to ease my mind, as it is to excite it.
 I’m sharing with the world my reality, an expression that is authentic and true.

 My practice is as much an observation of overlooked details, as it is a record of light.
 Photography wouldn’t be possible without light; life wouldn’t be possible without light.
 The sun is a gift, offering us life.
-Without that there would be no reason to be an image maker.
+Without it there would be no reason to be an image maker.

 Her photography career began in the silence of the darkroom, but later shifted under the influence of critical theory to combine the traditional practice of documentary photography with the impulsive reflections of ordinary experiences.
 Her images portray a style that shares a fresh honest representation of reality.

 LoJacono was born and raised on the central coast of California.

 Follow me on Instagram to stay updated on current work and pics that dip far back into the archives...